Members: 19 (17 singles, 1 non-single)

 Blocks from campus: 10

 Bower is a co-op house that feels like a home!
 While it’s close enough to MSU’s campus to walk or ride a bike to class, it’s far enough away from the hustle and bustle of a college town.
-We’re a vegetarian based co-op with a meal plan including vegetarian/vegan dinners 5 days a week.
-We love to play video games, have open mic nights, play with our cats, and have potlucks every Thursday.
-At 19 members, Bower is a little smaller than some of the more popular houses, but we still love to bond and have fun together as housemates.
+We’re a vegetarian based co-op with a meal plan including vegan dinners multiple nights a week.
+We love to have game nights, craft nights, play with our cats, and have themed gatherings.
+At 19 members, we love to bond and have fun together while prioritizing respect and consent.
 We work hard to be sustainable and environmentally friendly by having our own compost and garden, and by recycling!
 Bower is a great place to meet people and get adjusted to the East Lansing area!
 If you want to live in a place with a diverse group of caring, open minded people, Bower is the place to be!

 Interested?
 Apply to the SHC first by clicking here.
-Then contact Casey Paskus, the Membership Officer, at firstname.lastname@example.org
+Then contact Kris, the Membership Officer, at firstname.lastname@example.org

 Several houses were established after World War II to house veterans returning to college.
 In 1947, Bower House became the fifth housing co-op in East Lansing.
 Named after Bob Bower, who was killed during the war, it remained an all-men’s house until the late 1960s.
 Over the next several years, the men continued to dominate house governance.
 Tensions rose when Vietnam veterans returned to the house.
 In 1971, Bower House joined SHC, and the house eventually became a vegetarian-themed co-op.